TheAlexDev23/japm/README.md

 I've seen many people trying to build their own package manager recently, so I also decided to try it out.

 # Milestones
-- [] Creating japml a library that handles all operations where japm would just be it's wrapper
+- [ ] Creating japml, a library that handles all operations where japm would just be it's implementation
 - [x] Package Installation
 - [x] Package Removal
 - [x] Package Update